 Ligatures were an inspiration to me

-So if you would first see my desk, you wouldn’t believe how precise I am as a graphic designer.
+So if you first see my desk, you won’t believe how precise I am as a graphic designer.
 I am great on the square millimetre.

 I designed this brand for a special product of a Dutch video company.
 It’s a combination of a script font and a serif font.
 And has two ligatures I made.

 Ligatures in typesetting

 In the old days of lead typesetting, some combinations of letters caused big problems.
 The f, for instance, had a flag that hung loosely over the next letter, making it a vulnerable part of the letter.

 If the next letter was i, the curl of the f and the tip of the i would clash against each other, which could demolish the f or the dot of the i.
 Such a letter pair was redrawn as a new symbol, called a ligature.

 A well-known ligature in the Netherlands was the old florin sign fl, used to indicate the Dutch gilder.
 Other ligatures are:

 - The character that is used in email addresses, the at-sign @, is a combination of a and t;